DataFire/Integrations/integrations/generated/google_cloudbuild/README.md

 * RepoSource `object`: RepoSource describes the location of the source in a Google Cloud Source
   * branchName `string`: Name of the branch to build.
   * commitSha `string`: Explicit commit SHA to build.
+  * dir `string`: Directory, relative to the source root, in which to run the build.
   * projectId `string`: ID of the project that owns the repo.
 If omitted, the project ID requesting
   * repoName `string`: Name of the repo.
 If omitted, the name "default" is assumed.
   * tagName `string`: Name of the tag to build.